-Vehicular access-Vehicular access will be taken from the new access roundabout at the junction of Glasgow Road and Blackbyres Road.
-The opportunity to link the vehicular access between the site and Crossmills Business Park is encouraged.
-The existing vehicular access from Glasgow Road will not be required due to the new roundabout and should be closed.
+Vehicular access - Vehicular access will be taken from the new access roundabout at the junction of Glasgow Road and Blackbyres Road.
+The opportunity to link the vehicular access between the site and Crossmills

+Business Park is encouraged and vehicular access should be provided to the Waterworks project site.
+The existing vehicular access from Glasgow Road will not be required due to the new roundabout and should be closed to vehicles.
+There is a need to ensure that access roads do not adversely fragment or impact on connectivity of green network/multi-user paths.

 Road Network - The cumulative impact on the wider road network of the Barrhead North SDO has to be considered.
-A new roundabout is being constructed by the Council at the junction of Blackbyres Road / Glasgow Road that has capacity to manage the developments proposed in the Barrhead North SDO.
-Consideration must be given to the road network to the west of the site at the earliest stage.
-In particular assessment of the possible need for junction improvements at Blackbyres Road / Grahamston Road must be discussed with the Councils Roads Service to inform the master plan SPG.
+A new roundabout has been constructed by the Council at the junction of Blackbyres Road / Glasgow Road that has capacity to manage the developments proposed in the Barrhead North SDO.